peawinter/DiscreteOptimization/coloring/Graph Coloring.md

 7. If no solution has been found, increase the number of colors to use and go to step 3.

 > Tabu list: during the TABU search, keep a list which contains the reverse move that was done, and don’t allow moves in the list during the following iterations.
 A list in a FIFO manner of size 15 is proper.

+#### Mixed Strategy

+1. Execute the Iterative Greedy algorithm for X amount of iterations.
+2. Execute the TABU search algorithm on the best solution found thus far.
+3. Use Y amount of iterations for the search.
+Goto step 1 until the time is up.

+#### Simulated Annealing algorithm